7sDream/rikka/rikkac/README.md

 Add `$GOPATH/bin` into your `PATH`, if you havn't do this when you install Golang.

-Then run `rikkac --version`, a version number means install successfully。
+Then run `rikkac --version`, a version number means install successfully.

 You need some configure before use Rikkac.